jameshkramer/docs/docs/standard/linq/program-nodes.md

 Dim xmlTree As XElement = <Root>Content</Root>
 Dim textNode As XText = xmlTree.Nodes().OfType(Of XText)().First()

-' The following line does not cause the removal of the text node. textNode.Value = ""
+' The following line doesn't cause the removal of the text node. textNode.Value = ""

 Dim textNode2 As XText = xmlTree.Nodes().OfType(Of XText)().First()